 Features: scalable, fast, secure, decentralized, ready-made customizable ‘child’ chains, blockchain-as-a-service

-Although the potential application of this kind of approach to blockchain technology is great, so far this technology has managed to bring just a few of the big enterprises to use its approach, and these are BNP Paribas and Accenture.
-These big enterprises have started testing this kind of approach to blockchain, and we have yet to see their thoughts and full adoption.
-As in most blockchain technology projects, once the adoption of the Ardor blockchain network solutions begins to increase, that would be the step which would open the door for many amazing future projects.
-Regarding projects, there is one fully-fledged project that Ardor has been testing and that is Ignis, which we will discuss in the later parts of this analysis.
+Although the potential applications of this kind of approach to blockchain technology are vast, so far this technology has managed to bring just a few of the big enterprises to use its approach, and these are BNP Paribas and Accenture.
+These big enterprises have started testing this kind of approach to blockchain, but we have yet to see their thoughts and full adoption.
+As in most blockchain technology projects, once the adoption of the Ardor blockchain network begins to increase, that would be the step which would open the door for many interesting future projects.
+Regarding said projects, there is one fully-fledged project that Ardor has been testing and that is Ignis, which we will discuss in the later parts of this analysis.

 The Ardor network offers a unique way to how the blockchain technology can be utilized by introducing the parent-child architecture.
 This kind of approach, to have one large blockchain and multiple smaller ones, allows for the network’s functions such as decentralization and security to be handled by the parent blockchain, so that child blockchains are relieved of this massive computation processes.
 Another critical problem this approach solves is the so-called blockchain bloat.
 This bloat is common in massive proof-of-work blockchain networks and happens when a node, in order to be fully functional, needs to download the complete history of the transactions that occurred within the network.
 This approach may not be viable in the long run, so Ardor solves this issue by creating nodes specifically used to archive the transactions, and bundles the nodes so that each holds a piece of transaction history, not the whole.
 That is why this network uses proof-of-stake instead of proof-of-work as Bitcoin does.